 1. Lower Back Pain

-With mild or moderate lower back pain, no specific movement is off limits, but you should pay close attention to how your body responds to the exercise and modify if things feel off.
-Not sure where to start?
-Try deadlifts.
+If your lower back pain is fairly mild, no specific movement is off limits, but you should pay close attention to how your body responds to the exercise and modify if things feel off.

 Try Reinbold's exercise: Place your pointer and middle fingers just inside the hip bone and thumbs in the soft spot between your hips and ribs.
 Breathe into your fingers and toward your pelvic floor, keeping your chest from rising too much.
 Think about breathing to expand your trunk in all directions rather than just forward and back.
 As you exhale, try to maintain the pressure you've created.

 2. Upper and Middle Back Pain

 For mild pain, focus on strengthening the posterior chain, which is made up of the muscles found along the back of the body, Frisch says.
 Try rows, overhead presses, lat pulldowns and deadlifts, he says.
 In addition to strength training, you'll also want to work on mobility to help you feel better as you move, Frisch says.
 Try Child's pose and chest stretches.

 3. Pulled Muscle in the Back

-Before you head back to the gym, focus on nailing everyday movements, such as bending over to tie your shoe and putting your socks on, Frisch says.
+Before you head back to the gym, focus on nailing everyday movements, such as bending over to tie your shoe and putting your socks on (bending through the legs, not the back!), Frisch says.
 "Once you feel like you can resume the day-to-day motions, you can move back to the gym," he says.

 4. Muscle Spasms in the Back